HersheyMarbeda/SDEV220-M05-Lab-CaseStudy-Containers-And-CI/README.md

-# SDEV220-M05-Lab-CaseStudy-Containers-And-CI
+# SDEV 220: Using Docker and CI/CD
- Python Programming Assignment to learn about Docker adn CI technologies
+Python Programming on how to use Docker.
+This is a simple python file